Evergreen, Shrubs, Vines

 Jasmines grow more rapidly in good soil and bloom more profusely in sunny sites, but all adapt well to less-than-perfect conditions.
 When plants become tangled or untidy, cut them back heavily just before spring growth begins.
 Pinch and prune as needed throughout the year to control growth.

 For information about star jasmine (not a true jasmine), see Trachelospermum jasminoides.Jasminum floridum

-From China.
-To 5 ft. high.
-Dark green leaves divided into three (rarely five) small leaflets.
+Evergreen or semievergreen vining shrub from China.
+Grows to 5 ft. tall.
+Dark green leaves are divided into three (rarely five) small leaflets.
 Clusters of golden yellow, scentless flowers bloom primarily from spring into fall.